 Erected 1962 by New York Community Trust.

 Location.
-40° 42.755′ N, 74° 0.574′ W. Marker is in New York, New York, in New York County.
+40° 42.755′ N, 74° 0.574′ W. Marker is in Manhattan, New York, in New York County.
+It is in Tribeca.
 Marker is at the intersection of Barclay Street and Church Steet on Barclay Street.
 Touch for map.
 Marker is at or near this postal address: 22 Barclay Street, New York NY 10007, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-St. Joseph (here, next to this marker); St. Mary Magdalene (here, next to this marker); St. Peter's Free School (here, next to this marker); Pierre Toussaint (here, next to this marker); In Memory of Elizabeth Ann Bayley Seaton (a few steps from this marker); The Cross at Ground Zero (was a few steps from this marker but has been 9/11 Cross (a few steps from this marker); Thomas J. McGrath Memorial Flagpole (a few steps from this marker).
-Touch for a list and map of all markers in New York.
+St. Joseph (here, next to this marker); St. Mary Magdalene (here, next to this marker); St. Peter's Free School (here, next to this marker); Pierre Toussaint (here, next to this marker); In Memory of Elizabeth Ann Bayley Seton (a few steps from this marker); 9/11 Cross Thomas J. McGrath Memorial Flagpole (a few steps from this marker); St. Florian (a few steps from this marker).
+Touch for a list and map of all markers in Manhattan.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California.
+This page was last revised on January 31, 2023.
+It was originally submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 391 times since then and 34 times this year.
 Photos: 1, 2. submitted on July 7, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.